Updated: Jun 20

 From our headquarters in Greenville, Legal Eagle provides efficient, ethical eDiscovery services throughout South Carolina and in the Asheville, NC area as well.
 Whether you are currently involved in a civil litigation matter that requires the use of eDiscovery, or you're interested in taking preventative steps to protect your business from spiraling costs in the event of litigation in the future, Legal Eagle can help.

-Give us a call at (800) 313-5133 or contact us online at any time.
-To learn more about eDiscovery, including how the process works and ways to cut costs in the event of litigation, simply click the banner below.
+To learn more about eDiscovery, including how the process works and ways to cut costs in the event of litigation, give us a call at (864) 467-1373 or contact us online at any time.